zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/forecasting/item_1_forecasting-service-intro.md

 The *OCI Forecasting Service* is a fully managed, serverless and multi-tenant service and is accessible over public *REST APIs* by authenticated users via Cloud Console (only Data Science Notebooks currently available).
 OCI CLI and SDK will be added in upcoming releases..

-This workshop contains four lab sessions for users to get familiar with data requirements, and the full cycle of building the forecasting model and generate forecasts.
-At the end of the workshop, users will be able to understand how the training data should be prepared, and leverage the APIs for model training and getting forecast along with explainability.
+This workshop contains four lab sessions for users to get familiar with data requirements and the full cycle of building the forecasting model and generate forecasts.
+At the end of the workshop, users will be able to understand how the data should be prepared and leverage the APIs for model training and getting forecast along with explainability.

 *Estimated Lab Time*: 90 minutes (4 lab sessions)